Insight Meditation with Sharon Salzberg and Joseph Goldstein

 Do I need to be Buddhist to practice insight meditation?

-No. While insight meditation originates within the Buddhist tradition it is practiced widely by people of all backgrounds and beliefs.
-Sharon Salzberg and Joseph Goldstein both teach the practices in a way that is accessible regardless of religious or spiritual orientation.
+No. While this tradition originates within Buddhism it is practiced widely by people of all backgrounds and beliefs.
+Sharon Salzberg and Joseph Goldstein both teach in a way that is accessible regardless of religious or spiritual orientation.
 The techniques work through direct observation of experience and do not require adoption of any particular belief system.

 What is the difference between insight meditation and relaxation techniques?